Queen hosts Trudeau in 1st in-person engagement since COVID

 The queen has a firm attachment to Canada, a nation she has visited more than 20 times.

 The pair have known each other for some time.
-Trudeau met the monarch several times as a child because his father, Pierre Elliott Trudeau, was one of Canada’s longest-serving prime ministers.
+Trudeau, 50, met the monarch several times as a child because his father, Pierre Elliott Trudeau, was one of Canada’s longest-serving prime ministers.

 Pictures from the engagement show Trudeau warmly embracing Elizabeth’s hand in both of his.
 They both smile warmly.